9 Christmas Tree Decorating Ideas

 All of the mixed and matched red and gold ribbons made a beautiful Christmas tree.

 Our Blue and White Christmas tree is a family favorite Christmas memory.
+It is also very popular with my readers and Pinterest followers.

 It’s an upstairs, bonus room Christmas tree.
 That is where the guest room is so our daughter and her family enjoyed this elegant blue and white tree on their Christmas visit.